avive/avive.github.io/readme.md

 # About Me
 I’ve building software products from early age for over 25 years.
-My passion is building consumer digital products and services that are useful, innovative, easy-to-use and prodide a great user experience.
+My passion is launching and growing consumer digital products and services that are useful, innovative, easy-to-use and prodide a great user-experience.

-I’ve been serving mainly in co-founder/cto/cpo roles in innovative startups where I always like making hands-on product and technology contributions while also driving the higher-level strategic technology and product decisions, remote and local team building, users growth, and IP.
+I’ve been serving mainly in co-founder/cto/cpo roles in innovative startups where I always like making hands-on product and software contributions while also driving the higher-level strategic technology and product decisions, remote and local team building, users growth, and IP.

 I've started two successful consumer software companies in San Francisco and NYC.